lancewf/rust-habitat-example/README.md

 This is a sample Habitat Rust package.
-This is a webserver that listens on port localhost:8088.
+This is a webserver with database that listens on port localhost:8088.
 This should be used to get up and running with Rust in a Habitat package.

 To build and run the code